andrewdyer/php-package-template/README.md

 - [PHPUnit](https://phpunit.de/) for unit testing to ensure the reliability of your code.
 - [PHP Coding Standards Fixer](https://cs.symfony.com/) for maintaining consistent code style.
 - CI (Continuous Integration) setup with [GitHub Actions](https://github.com/features/actions) for automated testing.

+## Getting Started

+If you like what you've seen so far and think this setup fits your needs, you can quickly get started by clicking the **Use this template** button at the top of the repository on GitHub.